Product Guide

 Your Timezone

-Your availability is set in your local timezone, which is detected automatically from your system settings.
-When you configure your schedule to be available from 9:00 AM to 5:00 PM, that means 9:00 AM to 5:00 PM in your timezone.
-All slot calculations are performed based on this timezone.
+Your availability is set in your local timezone, detected automatically from your system settings.
+When you set 9:00 AM to 5:00 PM, that's 9:00 AM to 5:00 PM in your timezone.

 Your Customer's Timezone

-When a customer visits your booking page, the available time slots are automatically converted and displayed in the customer's local timezone.
-If you are in New York (EST) and your customer is in London (GMT), your 9:00 AM slot will appear as 2:00 PM for them.
-This conversion happens seamlessly -- customers see times in their own timezone without needing to select or adjust anything.
-This eliminates a major source of confusion and missed appointments that comes with manual timezone coordination.
+When customers visit your booking page, time slots are automatically displayed in their local timezone.
+If you're in New York (EST) and your customer is in London (GMT), your 9:00 AM slot shows as 2:00 PM for them.
+This happens seamlessly -- no one needs to select or adjust anything.

 The booking calendar from a customer's perspective showing time slots in their local timezone